NeilMountford/pt-prep/session3/readme.md

 **line-height**

-## List styles
+## 2. List styles

-list-style-type: Sets the type of bullets to use for the list, for example, square or circle bullets for an unordered list, or numbers, letters or roman numerals for an ordered list.
+**list-style-type**: Sets the type of bullets to use for the list, for example, square or circle bullets for an unordered list, or numbers, letters or roman numerals for an ordered list.

-list-style-position: Sets whether the bullets appear inside the list items, or outside them before the start of each item.
+**list-style-position**: Sets whether the bullets appear inside the list items, or outside them before the start of each item.

-list-style-image: Allows you to use a custom image for the bullet, rather than a simple square or circle.
+**list-style-image**: Allows you to use a custom image for the bullet, rather than a simple square or circle.

 See here for a list of different list styles to try: https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type

-## Link styles
+## 3. Link styles

 `<p><a href="#">A simple link</a></p>`